cblanquera/mcp/docs/documenting/Documentation-Style-Guide.md

    - Always at least 2 items.
  - Document blocks *(paragraphs, lists, code, etc.)* must be separated by one empty line.
  - Code blocks must declare a language *(js, bash, json, etc.)*.
- - Labels like “Example” or “Usage” should be bold text, not headers.
+ - Labels like "Example" or "Usage" must be bold text, not headers.
  - Feel free to use bullets or number lists in the conclusion

 Lastly, do not to use the terminology discussed in this document (main subjects, supporting points, topics, etc.) to describe areas in the actual documentation.
 Do not describe how the documentation was structured using these guidelines.